Horse culture in Mongolia: Products

 Since there is little wood on the steppe, dry animal dung is gathered as fuel for fire.
 Bruun notes, "...horse dung especially (and perhaps surprisingly to the uninitiated) gives off a nice fragrance resembling that of incense."

 Famous horses

 Mongolians do not give their horses names; rather, they identify them by their color, markings, scars, and brands.
 Perhaps due to the Mongolian habit of not naming their horses, there are few widely known individuals of the breed.
 One exception to this rule is Arvagarkheer, an 18th century race horse who beat over 1,000 other horses in a race.
 The city of Arvaikheer was named after him, and he has a painted statue with a blue scarf tied around the neck in Arvaikheer valley.

-When U.S Vice President Joe Biden visited Mongolia, he was given a Mongol horse as a gift.
+When then U.S Vice President Joe Biden visited Mongolia in 2011, he was given a Mongol horse as a gift.
 He named it "Celtic" and tied two ceremonial knots in the blue silk scarf around the horse's neck.
 This spooked the horse and it reared, and was led off.

+In film

+In winter 2023, Australian filmmakers Ben Golotta and Morgan Wright travelled with and filmed two horse herders, Batbold, aged 18, and Tsagana, aged 22, herding around 2000 animals across the Tsaikhir Valley, in a traditional journey to take the horses to safer grazing.
+The practice is diminishing owing to climate change and young Mongolians moving to the cities for work.
+Batbold's father, Bayankhangai, had undertaken ten such gruelling trips.
+The resulting documentary film, titled Iron Winter, is screened in the Melbourne International Film Festival in August 2025.